buntyke/TRo2017/Experiments/README.md

 ### Experiments <a name="experiments"></a>

+Please follow these steps in order to sequentially generate the results of the paper.

-* [Preprocessing](README.md): Run the preprocessing.ipynb notebook prior to the actual experiments to generate the pickle files of the dataset.
+* [Preprocessing](preprocessing.ipynb): Run the preprocessing.ipynb notebook prior to the actual experiments to generate the pickle files of the dataset.

 * [BGPLVM Experiment](Exp1/README.md): Comparison of BGPLVM with Principal Component Analysis (PCA).
 Used to generate Figures 8,9 and Table I in paper.

 * [MRD Model Visualization](Exp4/README.md): Visualization of an example MRD model with test inference.
 Used to generate Figure 10.

+* [Model Training](models.ipynb): Run the models.ipynb notebook prior to the cross validation experiments.
+The execution of this notebook is highly time consuming (about 3 days).
+Please contact the co-authors, if you would like to obtain the pre-trained models.

 * [MRD Model Comparison](Exp2/README.md): Comparison of MRD with other linear regression models.
 Used to generate Figure 11.